 For as bright a light that glows over the uniqueness of the arts & culture element, the menu most certainly deserves a special spotlight of its own.
 The Millworks is committed to using locally-sourced “flavor-forward” ingredients to create a seasonally-changing menu that reflects the very best of the region’s rich agricultural offerings.
 Choose from small plates, wood-fired pizzas, entrees, and desserts.
 Build your own omelette or try the Scallops & Grits during Sunday brunch.

 The Millworks' original "Art.
 Food.
 Music." slogan is now, "Art.
 Food.
 Brewery."
 (Not to worry - live music is still on tap!)
 The Millworks on-site brewery produces its craft beer list with local ingredients.
 The brews are served in the restaurant and on the casual-leaning-play-games-and-seat-yourself 165-seat rooftop biergarten.
-Try the Idaho 7 IPA or the Chocolate Covered Cherry Stout while taking in a beautiful Midtown Sunset.

 *You can also grab a Millworks draft from The Watershed Pub in Camp Hill, another of Kessler's restaurant properties.